Essential info if you’re thinking of visiting Japan - check out these insider tips

 Ibusuki is the spiritual home of hot-sand bathing in Japan.
 Apparently it’s both healthy and relaxing getting buried up to your neck in damp, black steaming sand (I enjoyed it).
 A quirky place to visit around Ibusuki is Nishi-Oyama Station.
 It’s Japan’s most southerly train station, enchantingly cute and with a stunning view of Sakurajima volcano.
 With more than half a million flowers and lovely coastal views, Kagoshima Flower Park is also worth a visit.
 You can travel from Kagoshima to Ibusuki on the handsome sightseeing train JR Kyushu Ibusuki no Tamatebako.

 Kirishima is a glorious area of natural beauty north of Kagoshima.
-You can travel there in style on the JR Kyushu Hayato no Kaze sightseeing train.
+You can travel there in style on the JR Kyushu Hayato no Kaze sightseeing train (Update April 2022: Hayato no Kaze train discontinued).
 Discover mist-covered forests and invigorating trails.
 Treat yourself to the finest views and fresh mountain air.
 Indulge in the Japanese pastime of forest bathing.
 Don’t go to Kirishima for sightseeing; just go to relax and renew.

 Izumi Observation Center